g-lalevee/Apigee-Simple-CircleCI-Pipeline/README.md

 ### API Proxy and Apigee configuration

-The folder [./apiproxy](./apiproxy) includes a simple API proxy bundle, a simple Apigee configuration file [./EdgeConfig/edge.json](./EdgeConfig/edge.json) as well as the following resources:
+The folder [./apiproxy](./apiproxy) includes a simple API proxy bundle, a simple Apigee configuration file [./EdgeConfig/edge.json](./EdgeConfig/edge.json).
+The root folder contains as well the following resources:

-- [config.yml File](./.circleci/config.yml) to define a CircleCI multi-branch pipeline.
+- [.circleci/config.yml File](./.circleci/config.yml) to define a CircleCI multi-branch pipeline.
 - [test Folder](./test) to hold the unit and integration tests.